 Faker.
 Pretender.
 Impostor.
 Fraud.
-There’s nothing I hate more than a poser and processed foods are the worst.
+There’s nothing I hate more than foods that pretend to be healthy and processed foods are the worst.
 They spend all their time insisting that they’re Tasty!
 Nutritious!
 Real!
 All Natural!
 Fun!
 Cool!
 Refreshing!

 Lies.
 All lies.